 For the breast cancer site, we realized each piece of content should be gauged along three dimensions—clinical, practical, and emotional—so it could be presented in contextually relevant moments.

 We tend to gravitate toward concrete tasks because they’re closer to the concreteness of the systems we’re focusing on making.
 But we have to always keep in mind that the artificial, binary, logical nature of the machinery can only roughly approximate the complexity of the organic, analog behaviors and needs of actual people.

 Can we comprehensively cover every facet of every person?
 No. Can we fully understand and accommodate every dimension of originating situations and related needs?
 Certainly not.
 But that doesn’t mean we shouldn’t investigate these dimensions enough to gain at least a rudimentary understanding of the situational patterns, and the categories of need.

 It sheds light on the tasks in such a way that we can better plan for different versions of functionality and varieties of interaction, and for meeting people a little bit closer to their lives, as they really live them.

 If you’d like to make use of these diagrams, you’re welcome to grab them in “deck” form, in either Keynote or PowerPoint format.
-Please adapt as needed, but be a good sport & provide attribution to me (Andrew Hinton)?
+Please adapt as needed, but be a good sport and provide attribution to me (Andrew Hinton).
 Thanks!